This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • 1 teaspoon salt

-• ½ teaspoon black pepper
+• ½ teaspoon ground black pepper

-• 2 cups paella rice see notes
+• 2 cups Bomba rice, or other short-grain rice for paella; see notes

 • 5 cups chicken broth

-• 2 roasted red peppers from a jar cut into 1-inch pieces
+• 2 roasted red peppers, from a jar, cut into 1-inch pieces

-• 10 oz. package frozen green peas thawed
+• 2 cups frozen green peas, thawed

 Instructions